Microsoft/azure-docs.pl-pl/articles/cognitive-services/immersive-reader/includes/quickstarts/immersive-reader-client-library-java-android.md

 /**
  * The message object that will be sent to the Immersive Reader SDK.
- * This object contains the access token, sub domain, Content and Options.
+ * This object contains the access token, sub domain, Content, and Options.
  */

 @Keep